samantha-roth/probDnsclRealData/README.md

 **Comparison to CostGrow**
 *To downscale projections using CostGrow within QGIS, please follow the steps available at https://github.com/cefect/FloodRescaler*
-1. In the `costgrow` folder within the `comparison` folder, compute accuracy metrics of costgrow approach: `costgrow10mto5m_MethodArea1.R`
+1. In the `costgrow` folder within the `comparison` folder, compute accuracy metrics of costgrow approach: `costgrow10mto5m_MethodArea1.R`.
-2. In the `costgrow` folder within the `comparison` folder, plot results of the costgrow approach: `plotCostGrow_Spatial.R`
+2. In the `costgrow` folder within the `comparison` folder, plot results of the costgrow approach: `plotCostGrow_Spatial.R`.
-3. In the `plots` folder, plot binary results of the costgrow approach: `plotCostGrow.3mFlood.R`
+3. In the `plots` folder, plot binary results of the costgrow approach: `plotCostGrow.3mFlood.R`.
-4. In the `costgrow` folder within the `comparison` folder within the `compareStorms` folder, compute WSE from the WSH output by CostGrow: `computeWSHfromWSE.R`
+4. In the `costgrow` folder within the `comparison` folder within the `compareStorms` folder, compute WSE from the WSH output by CostGrow: `computeWSHfromWSE.R`.
-5. In the `costgrow` folder within the `comparison` folder within the `compareStorms` folder, compute accuracy metrics of costgrow approach: `getPerformance.R`
+5. In the `costgrow` folder within the `comparison` folder within the `compareStorms` folder, compute accuracy metrics of costgrow approach: `getPerformance.R`.

+**Sensitivity analysis of the scale parameter**
+1. In the `evaluation` folder within the `testVarSensitivity` folder, sample other values of the scale parameter from its distribution: `sampleOtherVars.R`.
+2. In the `evaluation` folder within the `testVarSensitivity` folder, use downscaled flood heights to obtain confidencence interval coverage and width with each sampled scale parameter value: `compareBds.R`.

 ## Contact
 Please contact Samantha Roth at samantha.m.roth@dartmouth.edu with any reproduction issues.